Requirements and Considerations for Analysis Services Deployment

 If one or more relational databases provide data to an Analysis Services database, you can move these databases to a separate computer.
 Before you move the databases, consider the network speed and bandwidth that exist between the Analysis Services database and its underlying databases.
 If the network is slow or congested, moving the underlying databases to a separate computer will degrade processing performance.

 If processing affects query performance, but you can’t process during times of reduced query load, consider moving your processing tasks to a staging server and then performing an online synchronization of the production server and the staging server.
 For more information, see Synchronize Analysis Services Databases.
 You can also distribute processing across multiple instances of Analysis Services by using remote partitions.
 Processing remote partitions uses the processor and memory resources on the remote server, instead of the resources on the local computer.
-For information on remote partitions management, see Multidimensional Model Partition Management.
+For information on remote partitions management, see Create and Manage a Remote Partition (Analysis Services).

 If query performance is poor but you cannot increase the processor and memory resources on the local server, consider deploying an Analysis Services project onto two or more production servers.
 Then you can use Network Load Balancing (NLB) to combine the servers into a single cluster.
 In an NLB cluster, queries are automatically distributed across all the servers in the NLB cluster.